Quick start

 Best uses

-- Compare small and family-size grocery packages.
+- Compare price per ounce for small and family-size grocery packages.

 What this calculator is solving